414th Combat Training Squadron: World War II

 Established as the 414th Night Fighter Squadron in January 1943, trained in Florida with a specialized version of the Douglas A-20 Havoc modified for night combat.

 Deployed to Twelfth Air Force in Algeria, May 1943.
 Equipped with British Bristol Beaufighter, carried out defensive night patrols over Allied-held territory during the North African campaign, also conducted night interdiction raids on German positions in Algeria and Tunisia.
 After German collapse in North Africa, continued defensive patrols and offensive night attacks on Axis positions on Sardinia, Corsica, and in Italy.
 Detachment operated with Ninth Air Force in Belgium in late 1944–1945 during the Battle of the Bulge.
 Re-equipped with P-38Ms (modified Lockheed P-38J Lightnings) for night operations.
 Fitted with an AN/APS-6 radar in an external radome underneath the nose, relocated radio equipment and anti-flash gun muzzles in early 1945.

+Foo fighter incidents

+When flying the Northrop P-61 Black Widow out of (what is now) Pontedera Airport, various crews saw foo fighter objects over Bologna on February 27 1945.
+The 416th Night Fighter Squadron, at Pisa, had also seen 'foo fighter' objects a week before.

+Post war

 The squadron stood down after the end of the European War, May 1945.
 Designated as not operational, June 1945 – August 1946.
 Moved on paper to Shaw Field, South Carolina, 15 August 1946 and equipped with returned Northrop P-61 Black Widow night fighters.
 Squadron was inactivated 16 March 1947, with aircraft being reassigned to the 319th Fighter Squadron (All Weather) and flown to Howard Field, Canal Zone, 1947 for defense of Panama Canal.